-Further consideration has been given to the revised documents TRANS/WP.29/GRRF/2004/23, and to make progress the UK is proposing to use the CLEPA informal document 56-11 as a basis to temporarily remove the requirement to permanently mark the disc or drum with the thickness at which the component should be replaced.
-However, to have a structured discussion on the issues surrounding the marking of drums and discs the UK is requesting that GRRF agree to this item being moved to the Replacement Drum and Disc ad-hoc meeting.
+Further consideration has been given to the revised documents TRANS/WP.29/GRRF/2004/23, informal document No. GRRF-58-07 and, to make progress, the United Kingdom is proposing to use informal document No. GRRF-56-11 transmitted by CLEPA as a basis to temporarily remove the requirement to permanently mark the disc or drum with the thickness at which the component should be replaced.
+However, to have a structured discussion on the issue surrounding the marking of drums and discs, the United Kingdom is requesting that GRRF agree to this item being moved to the Replacement Drum and Disc adhoc meeting.

-In the case of motor vehicle it is possible to provide either acoustical or optical warning when the wear limit of the friction material has reached a level where it should be replaced however no such provision exists for the trailer.
-In association with the wide spread use of disc brakes manufacturers have introduced brake wear monitoring system powered from the ISO7638 via the ABS or braking system therefore there is the capability to provide a warning of the wear status on the friction material of the trailer brakes.
+In the case of a motor vehicle, it is possible to provide either acoustical or optical warning when the wear limit of the friction material has reached a level where it should be replaced, although no such provision exists for the trailer.
+In association with the widespread use of disc brakes, manufacturers have introduced a brake wear monitoring system powered from the ISO 7638 via the ABS or braking system.
+Therefore, there is the capability to provide a warning of the wear status on the friction material of the trailer brakes.
 This information can be accessed in three ways:

-- Dedicated brake wear monitoring display mounted on the trailer with available information to the driver. - An information display connected to the braking system which is able to display trailer related information including the status of the friction material to the driver. - Utilise the Yellow trailer warning signal which is signalled via Pin 5 of the ISO7638 connector.
+- Dedicated brake wear monitoring display mounted on the trailer with available information to the driver. - An information display connected to the braking system which is able to display trailer related information including the status of the friction material to the driver. - Utilize the yellow trailer warning signal which is signalled via Pin 5 of the ISO 7638 connector.

-In the latter case the use of the Yellow trailer warning signal would be controlled by the reference to paragraph 5.2.1.29.6. which would ensure that the indication of prescribed faults by that signal when a braking system fault is present is not compromised as it is considered that it is adequate that the driver should only be warned that the friction material wear limit has been reached every time the ignition is turned on and no prescribed faults are present.
+In the latter case, the use of the yellow trailer warning signal would be controlled by the reference to paragraph 5.2.1.29.6. which would ensure that the indication of prescribed faults by that signal when a braking system fault is present is not compromised, as it is considered that it is adequate that the driver should only be warned that the friction material wear limit has been reached every time the ignition is turned on and no prescribed faults are present.